-The Ministry of Justice, Andrew Little, has asked the New Zealand Law Commission to review the country’s abortion laws with the intention of treating abortion as a health matter rather than a criminal matter.
+The Minister of Justice, Andrew Little, has asked the New Zealand Law Commission to review the country’s abortion laws with the intention of treating abortion as a health matter rather than a criminal matter.
 During the election campaign, Prime Minister Jacinda Ardern promised to reform New Zealand’s abortion laws, making abortion care available as a matter of right.

-ALRANZ wants to reform New Zealand’s laws around abortion.
+ALRANZ wants to reform New Zealand’s laws around abortion care.
 Under New Zealand’s abortion laws, two certifying consultants must approve every abortion under a narrow set of grounds set out in the Crimes Act.
 Those grounds do not include rape, nor the most common reasons cited overseas: contraception failure and the inability to support a child.

 Poll results show a majority of New Zealanders support the right to receive abortion care on request.

 Providing abortion care is not for the faint of heart.

 Every day, abortion providers work to ensure people are not forced to carry unwanted pregnancies, delivering abortion care with empathy and compassion.
 For this, anti-abortion activists target them for harassment, along with the people they care for.

 Every year, during the 40 days before Easter it gets much worse.

 So every year, we remind abortion providers how much we value their courage and commitment by standing with them, thanking them, and showing them some appreciation in the form of treats that everybody likes – like flowers and candy.
 Last year, thanks to the generosity of wonderful Kiwis like you, we were able to give treats to every service in New Zealand.

 We have started a Givealittle page so that you can contribute to making abortion providers feel valued and supported, as they deserve.